CiscoTestAutomation/getting-started/start-guide/quickstart/manageconnections.rst

 >>> dev.connect(mit=True)

+Each plugin can specify their own init commands which are set via the plugin settings.
+For example, the generic plugin settings can be found `here <https://github.com/CiscoTestAutomation/unicon.plugins/blob/master/src/unicon/plugins/generic/settings.py#L17>`_.

 For more details, see the topic `customizing your connection <https://pubhub.devnetcloud.com/media/unicon/docs/user_guide/connection.html#customizing-your-connection>`_.